-Here are tutorials on how to manually set up DNS servers on your operating system:
+Here are tutorials on how to manually set up NordVPN DNS server connections on your operating system:

 Windows: Change your DNS servers on Windows